BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Preliminaries

+\textbf{(5) Dispute-Freeness:} extends the notion of verifiability.
+A dispute-free~\cite{Kiayias2002} voting protocol contains built-in mechanisms eliminating disputes between participants; therefore, anyone can verify whether a participant followed the protocol.
+Such a scheme has a publicly-verifiable audit trail that contributes to the reliability and trustworthiness of the scheme.

-\textbf{Self-Tallying Feature:} once all the votes are cast, any involved party may compute the tally.
-Self-tallying systems need to deal with the fairness issues because the last participant is able to compute the tally even before casting her vote.
+\textbf{(6) Self-Tallying:} once all the votes are cast, any involved party can compute the tally.
+Self-tallying systems need to deal with the fairness issues (see (3) above) because the last participant is able to compute the tally even before casting her vote.
 This can be rectified with an additional verifiable dummy vote~\cite{Kiayias2002}.
-A useful property of self-tallying protocols is that votes do not need to be manually unblinded to find results of the voting.

-\textbf{Dispute-Freeness:} extends the notion of verifiability.
-All votes and the tally can be verified by any involved party, hence, the result is indisputable.

-\textbf{Fault Tolerance:} the voting protocol is able to recover from faulty (stalling) participants.
-Thus, a fault-tolerant protocol ``removes'' participants who quit during the voting step.
+\textbf{(7) Robustness (Fault Tolerance):} the voting protocol is able to recover from faulty (stalling) participants, where faults are publicly visible and verifiable due to dispute-freeness~\cite{Kiayias2002}.
+Fault recovery is possible when all the remaining honest participants are involved in the recovery.